 - What: Kitchen refrigerator too warm

-- When discovered: March 15, 2024, 08:30
+- Discovery time: March 15, 2024, 08:30

-- Cause: Compressor defective
+- Root cause: Compressor defective

 - Immediate action: Products moved to backup refrigeration